 Just like marble, granite is 100% natural stone, which gives it the same quality of uniqueness.
 Color options for granite are nearly endless, and it’s more durable and chip resistant than marble.
 Typically, that means it comes with a higher price tag, but depending on your lifestyle and kitchen usage, it may still be the more economical option when maintenance costs are considered.

 Unlike marble and granite, laminate is a decidedly non-natural material.
 Laminate counters are extremely affordable and not porous, which means you won’t need to maintain or re-seal them.

 Laminate has earned a bad reputation over the years for its lackluster appearance, but laminate style options have dramatically improved recently.
-You might be surprised at how great it can look when you choose the right style!
+You might be surprised at how great it can work with your kitchen style!